 - My honest sharing here has picked up momentum and a following thanks to The Huffington Post and The Good Men Project.

 And I am happy for the healing in my family that has come from flipping all the negatives of divorce on their ass and finding the way back to love.
 Everything in my life is about love.
-And the love and support of my kids comes before all of my own needs and goals.
+And the love and support of my kids come before all of my own needs and goals.
 They are not a goal, they are my life.
 And while I’m not putting *my* life on hold, I am putting their care and feeding as my ultimate priority.
 That’s my big AH-HA moment.
 They are my WIN.

 And as I progress along my path of recovery from divorce, I continue to do some of the best writing of my life.
 That’s what’s cracked open for me.
 As a writer and English major, I’m grateful that this transition has given me a strong voice.
-And the better I understand myself the stronger my life and my writing voice becomes.
+And the better I understand myself the stronger my life and my writing voice can become.